ibexa/documentation-developer/docs/getting_started/install_using_ddev.md

 ## Requirements

-Before you start the installation, ensure you have the following software installed:
+Before you start the installation, ensure that you have the following software installed:

 - [Docker](https://docs.docker.com/get-docker/)
 - [DDEV](https://ddev.readthedocs.io/en/latest/users/install/ddev-installation/)